FOH and MNR have made some major changes to

 This Eastern Screech Owl

-was encountered last week at Hullett while surveying our owl boxes!
+was encountered in late March at Hullett while surveying our owl boxes!

 This particular owl is a red-phase which is not as common as they grey-phase.